 What is the best time to visit La Línea?

 Beach season runs June to September.
-The Feria de La Línea takes place in mid-to-late July (17-26 July in 2026).
-Spring and autumn offer warm temperatures with fewer crowds - ideal for exploring the city on foot.
+The Feria de La Línea takes place in July each year.
+Spring and autumn offer warm temperatures with fewer crowds, ideal for exploring the city on foot.

 Is La Línea cheaper than Gibraltar?

 Significantly.
-Dining, groceries, accommodation and property are all 40-60% cheaper in La Línea compared to Gibraltar.
+Dining, groceries, accommodation and property are all notably cheaper in La Línea compared to Gibraltar.
 Many Gibraltar workers live in La Línea specifically for the cost savings.

 Does La Línea have a train station?

-No. The nearest train station is in Algeciras, connected by the M-120 bus (hourly, about 30 minutes).
-From Algeciras you can connect to Spain's national rail network.
+La Línea has no train station.
+The nearest is in Algeciras, connected by the M-120 bus (about 30 minutes, hourly).
+From Algeciras you can pick up Spain's national rail network, including connections to Sevilla and Madrid.